Lab 0 Solutions

 gradescope submit

-5. Once you’ve chosen your file select the Upload button.
-When your upload is successful, you’ll see a confirmation message on your screen and you’ll receive an email.
+5. Once you have chosen your file select the Upload button.
+When your upload is successful, you’ll see a confirmation message on your screen and you will receive an email.

 gradescope upload